How to Grow Garlic Start To Finish In 10 Easy Steps

 Step # 2.
 Decide how Much Garlic to Plant

 In our home, we eat a lot of garlic, using it in just about every meal.
 We also give it away as gifts for the holidays (which people love!).
-This means I usually plant quite a bit each fall.
+Knowing I need this much better helps me to know how much to plant.

 When planting garlic, you will want to purchase heads specifically meant for growing in a garden.
 Each head can then be broken down into individual cloves which you will plant in your garden.